-Unfortunately, surrogates and intended parents in certain states around the U.S. experience complexities and challenges posed by legal, medical and logistical barriers.
+Unfortunately, surrogates and intended parents in certain U.S states experience complexities and challenges posed by legal, medical and logistical barriers.

 There are no federal regulations on surrogacy, and state laws on surrogacy differ between states.
 Some states are more surrogacy-friendly (such as California), and others less accommodating (like Arizona).

-State surrogacy laws significantly contribute to the modeling of the legal surrogacy process.
-Because of this, both surrogates and intended parents look for surrogacy-friendly states with a supportive legal framework.
+State surrogacy laws contribute to the modeling of the legal surrogacy process.
+Because of this, both surrogates and intended parents should look for surrogacy-friendly states with a supportive legal framework.

 In the most surrogacy-friendly states, intended parents can receive the pre-birth orders regardless of their sexual orientation, marital status, and sometimes the genetic linkage to the baby.
 These surrogacy-friendly states also permit the birth certificate to feature both parents' names and allow both uncompensated and compensated surrogacy agreements.